 Causes, groups, and movements can create Groups [a grouping of Submissions (1 picture + 1000 words), Contributors (Submission writers) and/or other Groups].
 They, their allies, and supporters can create Submissions that shine a light on the cause - its people and its past, present, and future.
 These Groups and their Submissions can be grouped together here and shared far and wide.

 Of special import here is the notion and mechanism of the people – those affected and their allies - creating the content that shines the light on the cause.
 In this “win-win” situation, the cause is highlighted by its supporters, who must convert possible destructive potential energy into the positive kinetic energy of creativity.

 In particular, the resource/outlet for our school-aged children is invaluable, and quite possibly, literally life-saving.
 In and of themselves, they will be able to acknowledge and process their emotions, have purpose, focus intention, express themselves, and be heard.
 Technically, they will simply attack the boogeyman of writing, and – depending on mentoring and guidance – perhaps further develop their skills of outlining, essay writing, grammar, punctuation, and the like.

 It is said that “The pen is mightier than the sword.”
 Cameras work pretty good, too.
 The combination is powerful – inside and out.
 We invite you to use these weapons here.

-See a Collection of related Submissions (1 picture + 1000 words) here
+Read a Collection of Submissions related to social justice/community groups (1 picture + 1000 words) here

 For ideas and assistance with mentoring, development, implementation, and facilitation of writing groups, etc., please see SESSIONS here.
 (Project 1:1000 may be able to provide coordination with local schools to satisfy credits, graduation requirements, etc. See Education for additional information).